Hari-Prasath-M91/local-ai-chatbot/README.md

 - **Environment Variables Not Working?**
   - Check your `.env` file and ensure the values are set properly.

+- **LangChain API Issues?**
+  - Make sure you have generated an API key and logged in via `langchain login`.

 ## License

 This project is licensed under the **GPL-3.0 License** - see the [LICENSE](LICENSE) file for details.